SD-Suman/old-website/_posts/2022-05-31-R-and-Python-in-fresh-Linux-OS-install.md

 Installing R Studio, setting up Anaconda and your environments in a fresh Linux install.

-I recently did a fresh install of linux for the _nth_ time.
-Remember to always backup your precious files!
+I recently did a fresh install of linux for the _nth_ time (remember to always backup your precious files!).
 History of my linux use is, as predictable, a slow Windows 7 PC.
 Now I cannot imagine going back to Windows anymore.

 > Linux Mint Cinnamon ---> Linux Mint MATE ---> MX Linux Fluxbox